 It was still necessary to test all of these refrigerators out in the sun on a hot day late in summer.
 I was pleased with Bull’s neat little refrigerator half-full.
 Although loaded to its utmost capacity, it struggled to keep the drinks cold.

 Best Spacious Stand Alone Outdoor Refrigerator

-A refrigerator like this Danby is perfect for comparing to a Bull fridge.
+A refrigerator like this Danby is perfect for comparison to a Bull fridge.
 Both are 4.4 cubic feet in capacity and weigh the same amount.
 They are made of stainless steel 304 that is high-quality and of UV-resistant plastic that is almost the same size.
 Doors on both of them are reversible, so you can install them to swing either way according to your needs.

 As a “stand-alone” refrigerator, it’s meant to be used just that – alone – for ventilation reasons, we assume.
 A Bull, on the other hand, can be built into outdoor counters or to stand alone.

 The Danby can also be ordered with optional stainless steel ball-bearing casters to make it easier to move.
 A refrigerator can be wheeled right alongside your countertop, which may be of the same height as the refrigerator.